Liouvillian Spectral Transition in Noisy Quantum Many-Body Scars

-The analytical prediction of $\gamma_\star^{\mathrm{S}(1,2,3)}$ in perturbation theory aligns well with the numerical results [Figs.~\ref{fig:scl_lpts}(a)-(c)], implying that LPTS breaking in QMBS Liouvillean spectra originates from the competition between dissipation $\gamma_{\mathrm{eff}}\mathcal{D}^\prime$ and the self-energy $\mathcal{E}$.
-Hence, we can estimate the LPTS breaking point for QMBS Liouvillean eigenvalues:
+The perturbation theory results in Fig.~\ref{fig:CL_lpts}(a) compare well with the numerics for both the imaginary and the real parts of the Liouvillian spectrum.
+The analytical prediction of $\gamma_\star^{\mathrm{S}(1,2,3)}$ implies that the spectral transition in QMBS Liouvillian spectra originates from the competition between dissipation $\gamma_{\mathrm{eff}}\mathcal{D}^\prime$ and self-energy $\mathcal{E}$.
+While different QMBS eigenvalues undergo bifurcations at generally different values of $\gamma_\star^{\mathrm{S}(1,2\ldots)}$, the mean value $\bar{\gamma}_\star^\mathrm{S}$ has a robust universal scaling with $L$ and determines the dynamical signatures studied below.
+Hence, we estimate the spectral transition point for QMBS Liouvillian eigenvalues:

-which follows from the operator norm of $\mathcal{D}^\prime$ being extensive in system size, while $\Vert\hat\Sigma\Vert$ is independent of $L$~\cite{SM}.
-This estimate is consistent with Fig.~\ref{fig:scl_lpts}(e), where we numerically extract the scaling behavior of the average spacing $\bar{\delta}$ for scar and thermal eigenvalues in the dephasing-free case ($\gamma\!=\!0$) as a function of the Hilbert space dimension $D$.
+which follows from the operator norm of $\mathcal{D}^\prime$ being extensive in system size, while $\Vert\mathcal{E}\Vert$ is independent of $L$~\cite{SM}.
+This estimate, shown in Fig.~\ref{fig:CL_lpts}(b), is consistent with Fig.~\ref{fig:CL_lpts}(c), where we numerically extract the average spacing $\bar{\delta}$ for scar and thermal eigenvalues in the dephasing-free case ($\gamma\!=\!0$) as a function of the Hilbert space dimension $D$.
 The typical spacing for thermal eigenvalues scales as $\bar{\delta}\!\sim\!
 LD^{-2}$, while the scar $\bar{\delta}^\mathrm{S}$ is nearly independent of $D$.
-Then, the heuristic estimate of the typical LPTS breaking point, $\bar{\gamma}_\star^\mathrm{S} \!\sim \!\bar{\delta}^\mathrm{S}\Vert\mathcal{D}^\prime\Vert^{-1}$, is in agreement with Eq.~(\ref{eq:gammastarpert}).
+Then, the heuristic estimate of the typical spectral transition point, $\bar{\gamma}_\star^\mathrm{S} \!\sim \!\bar{\delta}^\mathrm{S}\Vert\mathcal{D}^\prime\Vert^{-1}$, is in agreement with Eq.~(\ref{eq:gammastarpert}).
 This is in stark contrast with the exponential scaling $\bar{\gamma}_\star\!\sim\!
 D^{-2}$ of thermal eigenvalues~\cite{PhysRevLett.109.090404}.
-Thus, while $\bar{\gamma}_\star$ is prohibitively small for a generic many-body system, the presence of both QMBSs and $\mathcal{T}_-$ symmetry gives rise to LPTS breaking points that scale polynomially with system size and have robust experimental signatures, as shown below.
+Thus, the presence of QMBSs gives rise to spectral transition points that scale polynomially with system size and have robust dynamical signatures, as shown next.